claudiajs/claudia/getting_started.md

     * `region`: AWS region where the function is defined
   * `api`: (optional) API Gateway REST API details
     * `id`: REST API Id
+    * `module`: the module that contains the API definition

 #### Example configuration